 - Your inbox getting filled with emails for health insurance comparisons.

 - Ranking plans by discount level and NOT the actual cost.

 - Failing to include solar feed-in tariffs in comparisons.

 So, we’re putting it right by comparing every retailer and every publicly listed plan.
 We use all the available information to help provide you with the most accurate view.
-And we ranking strictly on price to make it easy for you to find the plans that reduce your energy costs.
+We rank plans strictly on price to make it easy for you to find the offers that reduce your energy costs.
 If you’re ready to compare electricity offers in your area without pressure or sneaky sales tactics, you’ll find it easy to get well informed with WATTever.
 We think others hardly compare.